-For these studies, Advarra should have already done the protocol-level review for the lead site/sponsor, in which case Emory is simply added as an additional study site via amendment.
+For studies reviewed by Advarra, the protocol-level review for the lead site/sponsor should already be completed, and Emory is simply added as an additional study site via amendment.
 Learn more at www.advarra.com.

 What is Emory IRB's role in Advarra-reviewed studies?